-Information Code and Title Current Version Code and Title Previous Version Comments VU23491 Recognise and copy extremely familiar words VU22580 Recognise and copy extremely familiar words Equivalent
+Unit Mapping Information Code and Title Code and Title Comments Current Version Previous Version VU23491 Recognise and copy extremely familiar words VU22580 Recognise and copy extremely familiar words Equivalent

-Assessment Requirements Title Assessment Requirements for VU23491 Recognise and copy extremely familiar words Performance Evidence The candidate must demonstrate the ability to complete tasks outlined in the elements and performance criteria of this unit.
-Assessment must confirm the ability to use conventions and linguistic knowledge to: recognise and copy ten or more letters of the alphabet copy three or more letter combinations copy five or more extremely familiar words.
-Knowledge Evidence The candidate must be able to apply knowledge required to effectively perform the tasks outlined in elements and performance criteria of this unit.
+Assessment Requirements Title Assessment Requirements for VU23491 Recognise and copy extremely familiar words The candidate must demonstrate the ability to complete tasks outlined in the Performance elements and performance criteria of this unit.
+Assessment must confirm the Evidence ability to use conventions and linguistic knowledge to: recognise and copy ten or more letters of the alphabet copy three or more letter combinations copy five or more extremely familiar words.
+Knowledge The candidate must be able to apply knowledge required to effectively Evidence perform the tasks outlined in elements and performance criteria of this unit.
 This includes application of linguistic, sociolinguistic and cultural knowledge appropriate to the context of the task including: common letter combinations of the English language and their written representation letters represented in different forms such as upper and lower case distinct shapes of letters a small number of personally relevant, simple, common high frequency nouns such as own name and address words having spaces between them.
-Assessment Conditions Assessment must ensure access to: resources such as visuals bilingual resources as required.
+Assessment must ensure access to: Assessment resources such as visuals Conditions bilingual resources as required.
 At this level the learner: works alongside an expert / mentor requires significant and highly structured support, prompting and advice requires extensive modelling.
 Assessor requirements Assessors of this unit must be qualified TESOL teachers.
 Refer to Section B6.2 for further information on meeting the assessor requirements.

-Unit code VU23492 Unit title Participate in extremely familiar spoken exchanges Application This unit describes the performance outcomes, skills and knowledge required by EAL Learners to participate in extremely familiar spoken exchanges.
+Unit code VU2349 92 Unit title Pa Particip ticipate in extremely familiar spoken exchanges Application This unit describes the performance outcomes, skills and knowledge required by EAL Learners to participate in extremely familiar spoken exchanges.
 This includes providing simple information and responding to simple requests.
-The outcomes described in this unit relate to: the Australian Core Skills Framework (ACSF).
-They partly contribute to the achievement of ACSF indicators for Oral Communication at Pre level 1 and the ISLPR (International Second Language Proficiency Ratings) descriptors for Speaking and Listening.
-They partly contribute to the achievement of Speaking 0+ and Listening 0+.
-This unit applies to learners from language backgrounds other than English who need to develop their spoken communication skills in English.
-No occupational licensing, legislative or certification requirements apply to this unit at the time of publication.
-Pre-requisite Unit(s) Nil Competency Field Not Applicable Unit Sector Not Applicable

-Element Perf Performance Criteria Elements describe the essential outcomes of a unit of competency.
-Performance criteria describe the required performance needed to demonstrate achievement of the element.
-Assessment of performance is to be consistent with the assessment requirements.
-1 Give extremely simple information 1.1 Use a simple greeting, closure and form of address 1.2 Use words to provide extremely familiar information 1.3 Use body language to convey meaning 1.4 Repeat words to convey and check meaning 2 Respond to requests for information 2.1 Respond to simple extremely familiar questions about personal information 2.2 Use extremely familiar words to respond to a request for information 2.3 Use body language to respond to a request for information 3 Participate in a formal classroom exchange 3.1 Follow a one-step instruction to participate in a learning activity 3.2 Repeat information to check meaning 3.3 Respond to an extremely familiar question about a learning activity 3.4 Use extremely familiar words related to a learning activity 3.5 Use body language to convey meaning
+The out come s described in this unit relate to: the Australian Core Skills Framework (ACSF).
+They partly contribute to the achievement of ACSF indicators for Oral Communication at Pre level 1 and des criptor It (International Second Language Proficiency Ratings) is for Speaking and Listening.
+They partly contribute to the ent of Speaking 0+ and Listening 0+.
+This unit applies to learners from language backgrounds other than English who need to develop their spoken communication skills in English. ccupational licensing, legislative or certification requirements apply s unit at the time of publication.
+Pre-requisite Unit(s) Nil Competency Field Not A Not App olicabl е Unit Sec ctor Not App olicabl e Element Perf ormance Criteria Elements describe the essential outcomes of a unit of competency.
+Perfo need Asse ormance criteria describe the required performance ded to demonstrate achievement of the element. essment of performance is to be consistent with the essment requirements.
+1 1 Give extremely simple information 1.1 Use a simple greeting, closure and form of address 1.2 Use words to provide extremely familiar information 1.3 Use body language to convey meaning 1.4 Repeat words to convey and check meaning 2 2 Respond to requests for information 2.1 Respond to simple extremely familiar questions about personal information 2.2 Use extremely familiar words to respond to a request for information 2.3 Use body language to respond to a request for information Participate in a formal classroom exchange 3.1 Follow a one-step instruction to participate in a learning activity 3.2 Repeat information to check meaning 3.3 Respond to an extremely familiar question about a learning activity 3.4 Use extremely familiar words related to a learning activity 3.5 Use body language to convey meaning